 \section{Introduction}

 The observation of distant galaxies provides a wealth of information regarding the nature and content of our Universe.
 Since galaxies trace the underlying matter density field, their spatial distribution can be used to probe the evolution of the large-scale structure.
-Moreover, the Doppler effect induced by the peculiar motion of galaxies, also known as redshift-space distortions \citep[RSD,][]{kaiser1987clustering}, leaves a distinct imprint on their three-dimensional clustering, which can in turn be used to gain information on the linear growth rate of structure.
+Moreover, the Doppler effect induced by the peculiar motion of galaxies, also known as redshift-space distortions \citep[RSD;][]{kaiser1987clustering}, leaves a distinct imprint on the three-dimensional clustering of these distant galaxies, which can in turn be used to gain information on the linear growth rate of structure.
 The latter is directly sensitive to the theory of gravity \citep{guzzo2008}.

-Galaxy clustering has been used for more than two decades to put constraints on the $f\sigma_8$ parameter, that is the growth rate multiplied by the power spectrum normalisation, and found no significant deviations from General Relativity \citep[e.g.][]{peacock2001measurement, tegmark2006cosmological,blake2012wigglez,delatorre2013vipers,alam2017clustering, alam2021completed}.
-Future surveys such as Euclid \citep{laureijs2011euclid}, Subaru Prime Focus Spectrograph \citep{takada2014extragalactic}, Square Kilometre Array \citep{ska2020cosmology}, or the recently started DESI \citep{desi2016desi} will probe the distribution of galaxies with unprecedented accuracy and at higher redshifts ($z > 1$) than before.
+Galaxy clustering has been used for more than two decades to place constraints on the $f\sigma_8$ parameter, that is, the growth rate multiplied by the power spectrum normalisation.
+No significant deviations from General Relativity were found \citep[e.g.][]{peacock2001measurement, tegmark2006cosmological,blake2012wigglez,delatorre2013vipers,alam2017clustering, alam2021completed}.
+Future surveys such as Euclid \citep{laureijs2011euclid}, the Subaru Prime Focus Spectrograph \citep{takada2014extragalactic}, the Square Kilometre Array \citep{ska2020cosmology}, or the recently started DESI \citep{desi2016desi} will probe the distribution of galaxies with unprecedented accuracy and at higher redshifts ($z > 1$) than before.
 In particular, Euclid will provide a $1-3\%$ level of precision on $f\sigma_8$ between $z = 0.9$ and $z=1.8$ \citep{laureijs2011euclid,majerotto2012probing}.